PhilipYip1988/python-notebooks/mambaforge_install/environments.md

 conda env remove -n ENVNAME
 ```

-At current the env command has some issues when using the export or remove option although the create option works.
-Fortunately these two problematic options can instead be invoked from the conda package manager.
+At current the env command has some issues when using the list, export or remove option although the create option works.
+Fortunately these three problematic options can instead be invoked from the conda package manager which mamba is based on.
 The error for mamba is submitted on GitHub and hopefully will be resovled in the next version ['Namespace' object has no attribute 'func' - GitHub Issue](https://github.com/conda-forge/miniforge/issues/475)

 ## Example Python Environment